CHC-Software-Development-Club/NewSchoolWebsite/NewProgrammers/README.md

 # JavaScript

 - Concept:
  Javascript is all about logic.
 If x does not equal y, then do z.
 Stuff like that.
 You are able to declare variables, which are simple statements stating certain text, true or false statements.
-There are 3 different types.
+There are 3 different types of variable, `const`, `let`, and `var`.
 In this club, we are mostly using two for security and practicality:
 ```
-const express = require('express-js'); //U will see this type latr.
 const x = 'Some text idk'; //This is a constant.
 It stays constant throughout the WHOLE FILE.
 There's no changing it once it's declared

-var num = 1 //A basic Variable.
+var num = 1; //A basic Variable.
 Won't be using it much as it has its flaws and causes multiple errors if done wrong.

 let x = 'some text'; //Let is a variable in a function, and only that function.
 It will only work there.
 At the end of the function, it will stop working.
 ```

 There are also something called functions.
 Functions are basically recallable code as I like to think of it.
 You can program as many logic statements in a function as you want and helps later.
 The Best way to think of a function is like...
 A machine in a factory.
 The machine has the same function, which it just does everytime it's activated.
 In the case below, I had to define a function first.
 Tell it what it is.
 After, I had to call it (See Ref1 code).
 This actually runs it.

+Functions take in "parameters", like `someText`, and can return values using the `return` statement so they can be used in another place in your program (the function below doesn't return anything, it just logs a value to the console).

 ```
 function printConsole(someText) {
-this.someText = someText //Don't need to know this QUITE yet.
-Something u will pick up.
   console.log(someText); //The command to log something in console
 }

 printConsole(x) //Ref1